Join the IRS Nationwide Tax Forums Mailing List

 *Please follow the notations (T) , (U) and (E) for seminars that qualify for continuing education credit for enrolled agents, certified public accountants and Annual Filing Season Program participants.

-**Seminars marked (F) will be reviewed by the Certified Financial Planner Board and may qualify for continuing education credit for certified financial planners.
+**Seminars marked (F) were reviewed by the Certified Financial Planner Board and qualify for continuing education credit for certified financial planners.

 1. Advanced Rental Real Estate Issues

 (A) (T) (F) This seminar will focus on issues surrounding rental real estate, including conversion to and from personal use, tax deferred exchanges (IRC 1031), involuntary conversions (IRC 1033), and interest tracing requirement (IRC 163).
 In addition, this presentation discusses the IRC 280A tax considerations for property that is rented and used personally, including the use of a principal residence in the shared economy.